Fossil: Subfossil

-The term subfossil can be used to refer to remains, such as bones, nests, or fecal deposits, whose fossilization process is not complete, either because the length of time since the animal involved was living is too short (less than 10,000 years) or because the conditions in which the remains were buried were not optimal for fossilization.
+The term subfossil can be used to refer to remains, such as bones, nests, or fecal deposits, whose fossilization process is not complete, either because the length of time since the animal involved was living is too short or because the conditions in which the remains were buried were not optimal for fossilization.
 Subfossils are often found in caves or other shelters where they can be preserved for thousands of years.
 The main importance of subfossil vs. fossil remains is that the former contain organic material, which can be used for radiocarbon dating or extraction and sequencing of DNA, protein, or other biomolecules.
 Additionally, isotope ratios can provide much information about the ecological conditions under which extinct animals lived.
 Subfossils are useful for studying the evolutionary history of an environment and can be important to studies in paleoclimatology.

 Subfossils are often found in depositionary environments, such as lake sediments, oceanic sediments, and soils.
 Once deposited, physical and chemical weathering can alter the state of preservation, and small subfossils can also be ingested by living organisms.
 Subfossil remains that date from the Mesozoic are exceptionally rare, are usually in an advanced state of decay, and are consequently much disputed.
 The vast bulk of subfossil material comes from Quaternary sediments, including many subfossilized chironomid head capsules, ostracod carapaces, diatoms, and foraminifera.

 For remains such as molluscan seashells, which frequently do not change their chemical composition over geological time, and may occasionally even retain such features as the original color markings for millions of years, the label 'subfossil' is applied to shells that are understood to be thousands of years old, but are of Holocene age, and therefore are not old enough to be from the Pleistocene epoch.